HackBerkeley/GitWorkshop2013/README.md

     $ git add <filename>

+(PROTIP: You can run `$ git status` to figure out what files you've changed and which ones you've already added.)

 Once you've added all the files you want in your project (this is called staging), you should `commit them and then push the file to github:

     $ git commit -m "<This string tells you about what changes were made in the commit.>"